cdktf/cdktf-provider-google/docs/accessContextManagerServicePerimeter.python.md

 then this 'EgressTo' rule will authorize access to all resources outside the perimeter.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.27.0/docs/resources/access_context_manager_service_perimeter#resources AccessContextManagerServicePerimeter#resources}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.28.0/docs/resources/access_context_manager_service_perimeter#resources AccessContextManagerServicePerimeter#resources}

+---

+###### `roles`<sup>Optional</sup> <a name="roles" id="@cdktf/provider-google.accessContextManagerServicePerimeter.AccessContextManagerServicePerimeterStatusEgressPoliciesOutputReference.putEgressTo.parameter.roles"></a>

+- *Type:* typing.List[str]

+A list of IAM roles that represent the set of operations that the sources specified in the corresponding 'EgressFrom' are allowed to perform.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.28.0/docs/resources/access_context_manager_service_perimeter#roles AccessContextManagerServicePerimeter#roles}

 ---